Nikita282828/FUTURE_DS_01/README.md

 🔹 Some product lines show negative profit margins → opportunity for strategy improvement

-🌟 Why This Project Matters

-This project mirrors real business analytics challenges.
-By completing it, you’ll strengthen your data analytics portfolio and demonstrate your ability to:

-✔️ Transform raw data → clear insights
-✔️ Create dashboards for business stakeholders
-✔️ Tell stories with data that drive decisions

 ✨ If you find this project helpful, don’t forget to star ⭐ this repo and share your feedback!# FUTURE_DS_01